WHEN SOMEONE YOU LOVE DIES

 When someone very important to us dies, especially if this is a parent, a sibling or someone who cared for us a lot (this could be someone else who was a parent figure to us or a friend) we experience something called trauma.
 We often describe the death of someone we love as a traumatic life event or traumatic experience.

-If you prefer to talk on the phone or text visit the Star Bereavement website for our details.
+Visit the Star Bereavement website for their details.
 Follow Star on Instagram for ideas to help you cope.

 You are not alone.